Sharketec2016/IFUSI-Camera-Control/README.md

 6. run the command `pip install -r requirements.txt`.
 This will recursively install all the necessary packages for running the project.

+> [!NOTE]
-Note: If you include the `-d` flag when executing the script, lower level debug log files will be created for increased resolution on camera handling.
+> If you include the `-d` flag when executing the script, lower level debug log files will be created for increased resolution on camera handling.